-When fine sediment is suspended in water on the reef it blocks the sunlight from reaching the algae that photosynthesise the sunlight to gives coral its vibrant colours.
-The algae is dependent on sunlight for its survival.
+When fine sediment is suspended in water on the reef it blocks the sunlight that algae needs to photosynthesise and give coral its vibrant colours.

-In addition to coral, sea grasses also need sunlight to survive.
-Sediment can drop out of suspension, and kill or damage sea grass beds by smothering them, which also has a knock-on impact on mammals and fish that feed on them.
+Sea grasses also need sunlight to survive.
+Sediment can drop out of suspension, and kill or damage sea grass beds by smothering them, which also has a knock-on affect on the mammals and fish that feed on them.

-This project complements the Wet Tropics Major Integrated Project which is working with farmers in the lower Johnstone basin, and the Reef Trust IV Streambank and Gully Erosion project in the Herbert.
+This project complements the Wet Tropics Major Integrated Project which is working with farmers in the lower Johnstone and Tully River catchments.
+It also complements the Reef Trust IV Streambank and Gully Erosion project in the Herbert River catchment.

 What causes sediment to reach the Reef

-Erosion became a problem after the introduction of livestock grazing and other catchment disturbances between 1850–1900.
+Erosion became a problem after livestock grazing and other catchment disturbances began between 1850 and 1900.

-The basalt soils within the Upper Johnstone catchment are easily eroded if disturbed, and due to their high clay content can lead to significant turbidity once they reach the GBR lagoon.
+Basalt soils in the Upper Johnstone catchment erode easily if disturbed, and their high clay content can cause significant turbidity once it reaches the Great Barrier Reef lagoon.

-Factors contributing to the erosion of these soils include stock access to watercourses, grazing practices, bank erosion due to a lack of riparian vegetation, and the location of farm infrastructure such as dam spillways.
+Some of the things that cause erosion of these soils are grazing practices, cattle having access to watercourses, a lack of streambank vegetation and the location of farm infrastructure such as dam spillways.